 The Corporation files an annual information form with the Canadian securities regulators.
-In addition, the Corporation's financial information is provided in its audited annual consolidated financial statements and management's discussion and analysis ("MD&A") for the financial year ended December 31, 2019.
+In addition, the Corporation's financial information is provided in its audited annual consolidated financial statements and management's discussion and analysis ("MD&A") for the financial year ended December 31, 2021.
 The Corporation will provide shareholders with, free of charge, a copy of the Corporation's annual audited consolidated financial statements and MD&A, its annual information form and/or the Circular on request.
-Please submit requests by mail to:
+Requests should be directed to:

-150 York Street, Suite 410 Toronto, ON, M5H 3S5

-Attention: Robert Dufour, Chief Financial Officer
+20 Adelaide St. East, Suite 915 Toronto, ON, M5C 2T6 Attention: Robert Dufour, Chief Financial Officer